amitavitan/data_mining_project/README.md

-# data_mining_project

-# What Leaderboards Reveal About LLM Evolution
+# What Leaderboards Reveal About LLM Evolution - Data Mining Project

 This repository analyzes open leaderboard data to trace the evolution of Large Language Models (LLMs) over time.
 The main workflow lives in `main.ipynb`, which loads leaderboard datasets, performs exploratory analysis, identifies structural shifts, clusters capability profiles, and builds simple predictive models with explainability.